ltbinsbe/gll-combinator-experiments/CAMLLIGHT/README.txt

 5) Getting the "fungll" data

 Make sure that in src/Parser.hs:
   * line 7  is commented out
   * line 8  is commented out
   * line 9  is not commented out
+  * line 10 is commented out

 Make sure that in src/Main.hs:
   * line 9  is commented out
   * line 10 is not commented out
+  * line 11 is commented out

   * line 32 is not commented out
   * line 33 is commented out